 (8) Directions as to how to reach the site of the excavation from the nearest such road, if the excavation is not on or near a posted numbered, lettered, or named state or county road or city street.

-4. A record of each notice of intent to excavate shall be maintained by the notification center or, prior to January 1, 2003, by the nonmember owner or operator receiving direct notifications for a period of five years.
+4. A record of each notice of intent to excavate shall be maintained by the notification center for a period of five years.
 The record shall include the date the notice was received and all information required by subsection 2 of this section which was provided by the excavator and a record of the underground facility owners notified by the notification center.
 If the notification center creates a record of the notice by telephonic recording, such record of the original notice shall be maintained for one year from the date of receipt.
 Records of notices to excavate maintained by the notification center in electronic form shall be deemed to be records under this subsection.
-Persons holding records of notices of intent to excavate and records of information provided to the excavator by the notification center or owner or operator of the facility, shall make copies of such records available for a reasonable copying fee upon the request of the owner or operator of the underground facilities or the excavator filing the notice.
+Persons holding records of notices of intent to excavate and records of information provided to the excavator by the notification center or owner or operator of the facility shall make copies of such records available for a reasonable copying fee upon the request of the owner or operator of the underground facilities or the excavator filing the notice.

 6. When markings have been provided in response to a notice of intent to excavate, excavators may commence or continue to work within the area described in the notice for so long as the markings are visible.
+If an excavator is unable to begin the excavation within ten working days as described in the request, the excavator shall make a relocate request before beginning the excavation.
 If markings become unusable due to weather, construction or other cause, the excavator shall contact the notification center to request remarking.
 Such notice shall be given in the same manner as original notice of intent to excavate, and the owner or operator shall remark the site in the same manner, within the same time, as required in response to an original notice of intent to excavate.
 Each excavator shall exercise reasonable care not to unnecessarily disturb or obliterate markings provided for location of underground facilities.
-If remarking is required due to the excavator's failure to exercise reasonable care, or if repeated unnecessary requests for remarking are made by an excavator even though the markings are visible and usable, the excavator may be liable to the owner or operator for the reasonable cost of such remarking.
+If remarking is required due to the excavator’s failure to exercise reasonable care, or if repeated unnecessary requests for remarking are made by an excavator even though the markings are visible and usable, the excavator may be liable to the owner or operator for the reasonable cost of such remarking.
+Nothing in this section shall allow any person other than the facility owner or their representative to mark or relocate any underground facility.

 Design requests, how made--marking location required.